junesirius/junesirius.github.io/_posts/Supernatural/SPN_Rareship/SPN-Apocalypse-Cas-Jimmy-whole-novel.md

 Jimmy slumps in the easy chair, watching the TV screen shifting in and out idly, not knowing what else to do.
 The signal gets worse when the angel moves too fast -- at least that's his assumption right now.
 Or perhaps Castiel is blocking him out, not letting him see the outside world.
 He wouldn't know, but Jimmy prefers to believe it's the former.

-The screen was showing a static snow flake image for the last few hours, or maybe it's just minutes.
+The screen was showing a static snowflake image for the last few hours, or maybe it's just minutes.
 He loses the sense of time as well.
-The clock on the wall doesn't move ever since he comes into this space that only exists in his head.
+The clock on the wall hasn't moved ever since he came into this space that only exists in his head.

 He has paced around the space for ten rounds, if not more, and every time he passes the main door of the house, he wonders if he should try the door or find a way to take a look at the outside, and what will happen if he does.
-And every time there is a tiny voice in his head nudging him don't do that, that's a bad idea, and the angel won't be happy about it.
+And every time there is a tiny voice in his head nudging him not to do that, that's a bad idea, and the angel won't be happy about it.
 So he listens to it, circling back to the center of the living room.

 He tries to close his eyes, too.
 Going to sleep, like Castiel instructed.
-Maybe he did fall into sleep, maybe he just rested his eyes (that are not really there or need rest) for however long time it passed.
+Maybe he did fall into sleep, maybe he just rested his eyes (that are not really there or need rest) for however long it passed.
 He doesn't know either way.
 It's frustrating.
 The view is the same after he comes to again.

 There is no dream, either.
 He misses it.

 For the majority of the time when he's awake, Jimmy spends them thinking about things from the past, memories of Amelia and Claire, or reciting line by line the Holy Bible.
-He finds it soothing to go over the lines that tell the glory and victory at the aftermath of the disasters and catastrophes.
+He finds it soothing to go over the lines that tell the glory and victory in the aftermath of the disasters and catastrophes.
 Maybe this isn't a bad decision after all.

 And then, the TV screen changes.
-The image shifts from static snow flakes to pure black.
+The image shifts from static snowflakes to pure black.

 Jimmy sits on the carpeted floor right in front of the TV screen like a child asking for more screen hour, tilts his head and squeezes his eyes, trying to understand what it is that he's looking at.
 The darkness almost looks like Castiel has his eyes closed in his sleep, except that he knows angels don't sleep.

 Something flies by before the view -- flying upward, to be exact.
 The blackness is disturbed by the movements without shapes, like ripples on a water surface but the pebbles disturbing it are already sunken and can't be seen.
 The shadows of shapes move past him, all flying upward.
-Then something burning like a fire ball, also flashes upward, leaving a tail of light trace.
+Then something burning like a fireball, also flashes upward, leaving a tail of light trail.
 That's when Jimmy realizes it is them, descending.

 "Where are we going?"
 Jimmy asks, nervous.

 No answer.

 From the speed of their dropping, they must be going down to somewhere really, extremely deep.
-And what is so deep down from the earth, if they are not talking geographically?
+And what is so deep down in the earth, if they are not talking geographically?
 The question answers itself --

 Hell.